-The next town along Route 66 is Santa Rosa (pop.
-2,744), which calls itself the “City of Natural Lakes” — an impressive feat in the New Mexico desert.
-Santa Rosa lies on the famous Pecos River, has 12 spring-fed lakes in the region and offers scuba diving in the famous Blue Hole.
+The next town along Route 66 is Santa Rosa, which calls itself the "City of Natural Lakes" - an impressive feat in the New Mexico desert.
+Santa Rosa lies on the famous Pecos River, has 12 spring-fed lakes in the region, and offers scuba diving in the famous Blue Hole.

-Along Route 66, Santa Rosa has two sections: the section north of I-40, which is a long commercial stretch with the Route 66 Automobile Museum, and the section south of I-40 (west of the interchange that is Exit 275).
-Either way, heading through Santa Rosa on Route 66 brings you a wide variety of restaurants and other businesses that make the “golden era” of this road come alive.
+Along Route 66, Santa Rosa has two sections – the section north of Interstate 40, which is a long commercial stretch featuring the Route 66 Automobile Museum, and the section south of I-40.
+Either way, heading through Santa Rosa on Route 66 brings you a wide variety of restaurants and other businesses that make the "golden era" of this road come alive.

 2491 Historic Route 66